On This Page

 Starting Divorce Proceedings

 The two documents required to commence divorce proceedings are: a petition that sets out the facts of the marriage and the grounds of the divorce; and a sworn affidavit whereby you state that the petition is true and accurate.
 A certified copy of your marriage certificate will also be required.
 The petition is then filed with the Court and served on the Respondent.
 The Respondent will have 14 days to reply indicating whether they contest the divorce grounds (28 days if they are overseas).
-If the Respondent does not defend the divorce then the Court will prove the petition.
-Otherwise the case will be listed before a Judge, who will decide what happens next.
+If the Respondent does not defend the divorce, then the Court will prove the petition.
+Otherwise, the case will be listed before a Judge, who will decide what happens next.

 Mediation and Other Forms of Dispute Resolution

 Mediation is a form of alternative dispute resolution which can avoid the expense and stress of litigation.
-A qualified mediator can guide the parties through the process.
+A qualified Mediator can guide the parties through the process.
 In the Cayman Islands, mediation is a necessary first step before financial proceedings can be progressed through the Court.
-Court-mandated mediation is free, but often parties will engage lawyers to assist.
+Court-mandated mediation is free, but often, parties will engage lawyers to assist.
 Mediation outside of the Court-mandated process must be paid for privately.
-It is also possible to engage in dispute resolution with a third party lawyer who is engaged to act as ‘judge’ to assist parties in reaching agreements, known as the ‘financial dispute resolution’ process.
-These collaborative approaches typically have a high success rate even where there are disputes between the parties.
+It is also possible to engage in dispute resolution with a third-party lawyer who is engaged to act as ‘judge’ to assist parties in reaching agreements, known as the ‘financial dispute resolution’ process.
+These collaborative approaches typically have a high success rate, even where there are disputes between the parties.

 Children

-Decisions may need to be made about whom children spend time with or where they live, their education, travel, holidays and other matters.
+Decisions may need to be made about who children spend time with or where they live, their education, travel, holidays and other matters.
 If an agreement cannot be reached between parties, the Court may determine these issues on your behalf.
 You can ask the Court to make certain orders in respect of children even if you were never married.
-Whether a Court order is necessary should be considered at all times.
+Whether a Court Order is necessary should be considered at all times.
 If arrangements are not contested, practicalities can be set out in a written parenting agreement.
-Each case is different, but the children’s welfare is the paramount consideration.
+Each case is different, but the children’s welfare is always the paramount consideration.

 Financial Provision

 Decisions may need to be made concerning the division of your home, property, pensions, savings, other assets and debts.
 Periodic maintenance payments may also be appropriate for children and spouses.
 Child maintenance is regular, reliable financial support that helps towards a child’s everyday living costs.
-Many parents choose to work together to agree the terms of any child maintenance arrangement.
+Many parents choose to work together to agree on the terms of any child maintenance arrangement.
 Maintenance can include school fees, health insurance premiums and the costs of extracurricular activities.
-When considering how finances should be arranged, the Court is guided by a number of factors starting with the welfare of any children of the relationship, and thereafter to other responsibilities, needs, and to the actual and potential earning power of each of the parties.
-There is no specific formula applied in the Cayman Islands in respect to maintenance calculations, such as those adopted by the UK, where a universal child maintenance calculator is used.
-Rather, it is open to the parties to agree an appropriate sum, or for the Court to decide.
+When considering how finances should be arranged, the Court is guided by a number of factors, starting with the welfare of any children of the relationship, and thereafter to other responsibilities, needs, and to the actual and potential earning power of each of the parties.
+There is no specific formula applied in the Cayman Islands with respect to maintenance calculations, such as those adopted by the UK, where a universal child maintenance calculator is used.
+Rather, it is open to the parties to agree on an appropriate sum, or for the Court to decide.

 Relocation